 RESTRICTED ART and ARH ELECTIVES 15 Semester Hours

-ARH (at the 300-level) 3
+ARH 250 (or any at the 300-level) 3

 Choose any four ART courses 12

 REQUIRED CONCENTRATION

 Select one concentration: Art History, Digital Media, Painting, Photography, Sculpture or Time Based Media.

 Note: ART 112, 120, 130, 140, and 150 must be completed before a student takes courses in a concentration.